madthanu/alice/README.md

 crash scenarios that are possible with the default model do not happen in common current file systems.
 Also, ALICE’s output (a list of vulnerabilities) is only designed to show the number of source lines that require ordering or atomicity.
-It is thus erraneous to directly correlate the number of vulnerabilities shown by ALICE with current real-world impact.
+It is thus erroneous to directly correlate the number of vulnerabilities shown by ALICE with current real-world impact.